hasinichandrakumar/Yappyy/replit.md

 The application now provides complete video recording and playback functionality for comprehensive speech practice analysis, enabling users to review their sessions with full visual context alongside AI-powered insights.

 ### Universal Google OAuth Authentication System - COMPLETED ✅ (January 23, 2025)
-- **Universal Google OAuth**: Implemented passport.js Google OAuth 2.0 for any user with a Google account
+- **Universal Public Access**: Anyone with a Google account can sign in and use the platform
-- **Public Access**: Anyone can now access the website with their Google account, not just Replit users
+- **No Restrictions**: No domain limitations, whitelist requirements, or access controls
+- **Automatic User Creation**: New users are automatically created when they sign in with Google
+- **Full User Profiles**: Name, email, and profile images from Google accounts
+- **Secure Session Management**: PostgreSQL-backed sessions with HTTPS security
 - **Professional Integration**: Official Google OAuth branding and secure authentication flow
-- **User Profile Management**: Full user profile data from Google including name, email, and profile images
-- **Session Management**: PostgreSQL-backed sessions with proper security configuration
+- **Cross-Platform Access**: Works on any domain with proper redirect URI configuration
-- **Demo Fallback**: Demo user mode available when Google OAuth credentials aren't configured
-- **Secure Redirect URIs**: Configurable callback URLs for Google Cloud Console setup
 - **OAuth Endpoints**: `/api/auth/google`, `/api/auth/google/callback`, `/api/login`, `/api/logout`
-- **Cross-Platform Access**: Works on any domain, not limited to Replit environment

 ### Google OAuth Configuration (January 23, 2025)
 - **Client ID**: 372720245891-dtpkbj63rl2hju5vo2uorldivgurg6fh.apps.googleusercontent.com ✅ Configured